Robinpig/Note/docs/CS/Java/Spring/AOP.md

-AspectJAwareAdvisorAutoProxyCreator subclass that processes all AspectJ annotation aspects in the current application context, as well as Spring Advisors.
+*AspectJAwareAdvisorAutoProxyCreator subclass that processes all **AspectJ annotation aspects** in the current application context, as well as Spring Advisors.*
 Any AspectJ annotated classes will automatically be recognized, and their advice applied if Spring AOP's proxy-based model is capable of applying it.
 This covers method execution joinpoints.
 If the <aop:include> element is used, only @AspectJ beans with names matched by an include pattern will be considered as defining aspects to use for Spring auto-proxying.

-Processing of Spring Advisors follows the rules established in org.springframework.aop.framework.autoproxy.AbstractAdvisorAutoProxyCreator.
+Processing of Spring Advisors follows the rules established in `org.springframework.aop.framework.autoproxy.AbstractAdvisorAutoProxyCreator`.